carmaa/inception/README.md

  * 0.2.5 - No longer needed to be root to run the tool
  * 0.2.6 - Bug fixes
  * 0.3.0 - Added support for Ubuntu 13.04 targets
+ * 0.3.1 - Added support for OS X Maverics and Windows 8.1

 Disclaimer